gu-gridh/contact-form/gridh_contact_forms/README.rst

 WORK_IN_PROGRESS

 gridh_contact_forms is a Django app to create simple contact forms for django projects.
 It has the Django REST framework as a dependency.
+If you use the templates, it currently works best together with gridh_pages.
+If you don't want to use those you can just overwrite the template file gridh_contact_forms/contact_form.html and use it with your own templates instead.

 Quick start
 -----------